 Typical Costs in Cape Town

-Compared to other big cities around the world, Cape Town is definitely affordable.
-Hostels and apartments will offer the best rates on accommodation, buses (albeit slow and inconsistent) are incredibly cheap, and no good meal should cost you more than R100 ($7.30) unless it’s at an upscale restaurant.
+Compared to other big cities around the world, Cape Town is affordable.
+Budget hostels in Cape Town offer the best rates on accommodation, buses (albeit slow and inconsistent) are incredibly cheap, and no good meal should cost you more than 150 ZAR unless it’s at an upscale restaurant.